Last updated on July 1st, 2026

 Activities: Surfing, bodyboarding, and laying out

-Big Beach, also known as Makena Beach or Oneloa Beach, is one of the biggest beaches on the island.
+Big Beach, also known as Makena Beach or Oneloa Beach, is one of the biggest beaches on Maui.
 At over a half mile long and much wider than most Maui beaches, there is a lot of room to spread out and it never feels too crowded.

 Once at the beach, you may notice a large shore break (the waves break right near the shore), so be aware that the waves can be dangerous for inexperienced swimmers and most times are not safe for children.
 Don’t let the rough surf warning keep you from this beach.
-It should not be missed!
+It is a must-visit!

 During our visit, we loved not only laying out on this beach, but also hiking up the lava rocks to see the beach from above!
 To get to this overlook, head to the northern side of the beach and make the quick hike up the rocks.
 It requires a bit of climbing, but isn’t too hard and the view is AMAZING!